Understanding the Architecture

 The synchronization ecosystem is divided into two distinct components to handle this translation:

-The Connector Daemon (Backend): A .NET 8 worker service that runs entirely independently of the Nextcloud web server.
+The Connector Daemon (Backend): A worker service that runs entirely independently of the Nextcloud web server.
 It fetches EWS payloads from Microsoft, maps the data properties into standard CalDAV (V-Calendar) and CardDAV (V-Card) formats, and pushes them to the Nextcloud App API (and vice versa).

 This decoupled architecture ensures that heavy synchronization loads and payload translations do not impact Nextcloud's web performance.